Skip to main content

 The course was taught for more than a decade before it was mandated for all freshmen at the start of the last school year.
 Questions from The Standard to the district about the ethnic studies program have gone unanswered since the unapproved budget was published last week.

-Parent organizer Viviane Safrin, who has been pushing the district to make changes to its curriculum since 2023, said the ethnic studies class has the potential to be inclusive and beneficial to students, but stalling on making a decision isn’t helping anyone.
+Parent organizer Viviane Safrin, who has been pushing the district to make changes to its curriculum since 2023, said the ethnic studies class has the potential to be inclusive and beneficial to students but should be approved by the board through an extensive process that lasts beyond the summer.

 Filed Under